compbiolabucf/SynOmics/readME.md

 python train.py
 ```

-The model is flexible to be trained with different hyper-parameter setting.
+The model is flexible to be trained with different hyper-parameter settings.
 The hyper-parameters are:

 ```num_layers``` : Number of GCN-Omics layers <br>
 ```batch_size``` : Batch size for the input data <br>